standardebooks/tools/README.md

 Calculate the ebook's word count, and update content.opf and colophon.xhtml with release and modified timestamps.

+##reading-ease

+Calculate the Flesch reading ease for a Standard Ebooks source directory.

 ##split-file

 Split an XHTML file into many files at all instances of <!--se:split-->, and include a header template for each file.